fespinosa-dev/memory-game/README.md

 Playing is very simple - you turn over one card and then try to find a matching card.
 When you click on the first card of a turn and have exposed a corresponding card in a previous turn, a fun animation tells you that the pair is known(matched).To winn you will have to find all the matching cards.

+## Score

+Whenever you make a succesfully match 2 times your rating will increase one start.
+The same goes when you fail matching, your rating will decrease one start.